alehandrof/Typewriter/README.md

 	- Disable click & drag for selection during Scrolling mode.
 - Typewriter Typing is _kind of_ a hack.
 A more pythonesque approach would probably be preferable.

 ## Alternatives

-- [BufferScroll](https://github.com/SublimeText/BufferScroll) also provides "typewriter scrolling" and many other features besides.
+- [BufferScroll](https://github.com/SublimeText/BufferScroll) also provides a version of "typewriter scrolling" and many other features besides.